 Authorized Representatives are responsible for submitting accurate and complete performance reports and financial reports.
-Where appliable, Authorized Representatives are responsible for collecting accurate and complete performance reports from sub-recipients.
+Where applicable, Authorized Representatives are responsible for collecting accurate and complete performance reports from sub-recipients.
 The Authorized Representative is responsible for submitting all required reports to CalOSBA once reviewed and approved.
-Reports will be submitted via e-mail to CalOSBA grant administrators.
+Reports will be submitted via e-mail to CalOSBA at sbtaep@gobiz.ca.gov and cassie.fortes@gobiz.ca.gov.

 The reports or portions thereof provided by grantees may be made public.
-Recipients will be required to submit a performance report via e-mail to CalOSBA within forty-five (45) calendar days of the first invoicing period, or no later than June 15, 2022.
-A second report will be required within forty-five (45) days of the completion of the project, or no later than June 15, 2023.
-Recipient is expected to send CalOSBA a final report including research findings as well as any associated marketing collateral.
+The Authorized Representative will be required to submit a project workplan to CalOSBA no later than June 30, 2025.
+Authorized Representatives will be required to submit quarterly performance and financial reports via email within forty-five (45) calendar days of the completion of each quarter of the grant period.
+Performance reports are required even if the Authorized Representative does not submit an invoice for the reporting period.
+The Authorized Representative is expected to send CalOSBA a final report including research findings as well as any associated marketing collateral.
+Templates shall be provided to the Authorized Representative following grant agreement execution.

-Recipient shall propose additional reporting milestones, to include interim reports and/or updates to CalOSBA as part of the application.
-The final and complete reporting schedule will be determined by CalOSBA and shared with the Recipient.
+Authorized Representatives shall propose additional reporting milestones, to include interim reports and/or updates to CalOSBA as part of the application.
+The final and complete reporting schedule will be determined by CalOSBA and shared with the Grantee.